-CLASS FORMAT: This course series is designed utilizing an experiential approach to learning.
+CLASS FORMAT: This course is designed utilizing an experiential approach to learning.
 The content will be provided through self-directed activities, case studies analysis, lectures and discussions, problem solving in small groups, hands-on activities, and special lab experiences (including clinical simulation and community site visits).
-The Theory portion of this content will be provided in synchronous class meetings once per week.
+OT 575 will convene in small group inperson each week.